 7. Havasu Falls RV Resort: Lake Havasu City, Arizona

-This Good Sam Club resort is easy to find along Highway 95 near the Arizona-California border.
+This RV resort is easy to find along Highway 95 near the Arizona-California border.
 They have level pull-through and back-in RV sites with full hookups (50-amp), clean gravel patios, picnic tables, and plenty of room for slide-outs.
 Many sites also have gorgeous views of Lake Havasu.

 8. Eagle View RV Resort: Fort McDowell, Arizona